Overview

 the callback

-The callback has access to the request (CallableRequest), which exposes auth and data.
+The callback has access to the request object (CallableRequest), which exposes auth and data.

 We define the callback async so it returns a promise.
 The connection is kept open until the promise settles.